sgireddy/SHACK-Advanced/readme.md

 <h4>Spark Streaming & State Management</h4>

+Spark uses window operations to maintain state, we need to define Window Size & Slide Interval.
+Lets says each batch operation takes 4s, and we want to keep the data for 12s, then window size would be 12s (must multiples side interval) and slide interval defines how fast the window could move... a slide interval of 4s means that the window moves after each batch but it keeps two batches of data.

+NOte: Both window size and slide interval must be multiples of batch interval.

+        //NOTE pseudo code
+        Dstream.window(Duration(x), Duration(y)) where x is window size and y is slide interval our standard RDD reduce function becomes
+        DStream.reduceByWindow((a,b) => a op b), windowinterval, slideinterval)

+UpdateStateByKey

+        //Note psedo code, will walk through real code later in this section.... updateStateByKey[T]((Seq[newvalues], currentState:T)=>Option(newState:T))

+MapWithState (update state and then optionally map to new type)

+        //Note: pseudo code, will walk through real code later in this section.... mapWithState(StateType, MappedType](spec: StateSpec)
+        val spec = StateSpec.function(K, Option[V], currentState[T])=>Option[MappedType]
+                            .timeout(Seconds(10))

 Will walk through the code in a few hours...
 Please checkout the packages consumer & jobs

 <h4>Hadoop Configuration in pseudo distributed mode </h4>